isomerpages/moe-rafflesgirlssch/_about-us/Vision Mission Values.md

 | **Mission**  | Nurturing the high ability girl to be a leader who will realise her talents in service of nation and community.  |
 | **Values**  | PEOPLE-CENTRED  <br>We put people first.
 Respect, care and trust underpin all our interactions.<br><br>PRINCIPLED  <br>We are fair-minded, take responsibility for our ideas and actions, and demonstrate integrity and moral courage in our behaviour.<br><br>PASSIONATE  <br>We believe that conviction, commitment and drive enable us to achieve excellence in all our endeavours.<br><br>PROFESSIONAL  <br>We take pride in our work, accept responsibility for our own learning and exercise discernment and open-mindedness in our interaction with others.  |
 |   |   |

+#### Goals

+To develop fine character and well-being, nurture the intellect and fire the imagination of the RGS girl as a

+*   Person who is purposeful and aspires towards the greater good with integrity, empathy and resilience.
+*   Leader who values diversity, cohesiveness, and inclusiveness in exerting positive influence and impact on the community.
+*   Thinker who demonstrates a disposition for reflective and flexible thinking, and is willing to take intellectual risks, especially in the face of complex and ambiguous situations.
+*   Pioneer who seeks opportunities and embraces challenges with courage to innovate for the common good.